| |

 8 Things To Do In Valladolid: Riveting Guide To Capture This Charming Gem

-Valladolid is a colorful quiet town located in the Yucatán Peninsula and a must-see during your visit to this region.
-There are plenty of things to do in Valladolid, Mexico from gazing at the colonial architecture, taking a dip at the cenote in town, and sampling the delicious Yucatán cuisine.
+Valladolid is a colorful, quiet town located in the Yucatán Peninsula and a must-see during your visit to this region.
+There are plenty of things to do in Valladolid, Mexico, from gazing at the colonial architecture, taking a dip at the cenote in town, and sampling the delicious Yucatán cuisine.

-This charming hidden gem was declared a UNESCO World Heritage Site in 1998 and has done well maintaining its Mayan culture.
+This charming hidden gem was declared a UNESCO World Heritage Site in 1998 and has done well in maintaining its Mayan culture.

-Without further ado keep reading to find out what to do in Valladolid and why it should be added to your Mexico itinerary
+Without further ado, keep reading to find out what to do in Valladolid and why it should be added to your Mexico itinerary

 This article may contain affiliate / compensated links.
 For full information, please see our disclosure here.